 E2.import_wh | Consumed Wh of the EVSE E2 |

-E3.power_va | Current charging power from E3 |
+E3.power_w | Current charging power of E3 in watts |

 If you use the formulas for a meter of type "Expression", you can also omit the device ID.
-Then the field names refer to this meter, e.g. 'power_va' is then the power of this meter in Watt/VA.
-You can use 'dt' to realise a few extended functions, e.g. in a meter of the type "Expression":
+Then the field names refer to this meter, e.g. 'power_w' is then the power of this meter in watts.
+By means of 'dt' you can realise a few extended functions, e.g. in a meter of the type "Expression":

-import_wh + M1.power_va * dt / 3600
+import_wh + M1.power_w * dt / 3600

 smoothes the power over the last 20 seconds.date